MartaSolarz/Master_thesis/README.md

 Tests contain the following:
 - `general` - some basic statistical tests, conducted on the whole dataset;
 - `redundancy` - statistical tests conducted on the dataset divided into groups based on the redundancy level.

+### Discussion

+Redundancy affects perception differently depending on task complexity (adding the importance of difficulty to previous results, e.g. Matsukawa, Miyata, and Ueda 2009).

+Participants fixated at various forms of presentation and found them helpful (supporting results of Edsall 2003).
+Map was viewed for a shorter time when displayed together with other visualization forms.

+Charts were one of the most frequently chosen forms, while text was chosen the least often (similar to results on preference toward charts by Koua, MacEachren, and Kraak, 2007; Liu, Lai, and Chuang, 2011).

+### Conclusion

+Redundancy does not uniformly impact the analyzed performance metrics:

+Redundancy increase participants response time.
+- For simple tasks, redundancy improves answer correctness and makes the task perceived as easier.
+- For difficult tasks, redundancy decreases correctness and makes the task perceived as more difficult.

+In the multiple forms solution, the map served as an information source OR as a double-check, whereas when presented as a single form, the map served BOTH functions.

 **Author**: Marta Solarz